davidoram/bluetooth/README.md

-# bluetooth
+# bluetooth - not working

-Bluetooth Low Energy client and server for simple communication
+Bluetooth Low Energy client and server for simple communication.
+Not working

 # Build instructions